ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Objectives.md

 - [x] How to unlock red door that's underground.
 - [ ] Get to Drafting Studio with magnifying glass for paper model of safe.
 - [ ] Get reservoir down to 6 for "entry level".
-- [ ] Find 4 character code that locks the gate behind the red door in the gears.
-Need the boiler room to turn it on.
 - [x] Find admin key for black bridge.
 Maybe it's in the book in the book store titled the curse of black bridge.
 Need at least 40 dollars to buy it though.
 - [ ] Maid's Chamber has a small statue of the made angel with a broom with the letter MILA.